 Assets are financed in part by liabilities and in part by equity.
-Value investors are not interest to know how much return the company gets from its total investment (debt plus equity), but rather they are interested in the return the company can generate on their shareholdings in the company.
-To measure how the stockholders are fared during the year, return on equity or ROE is calculated.
+Value investors are not interested to know how much return the company gets from its total investment (debt plus equity), but rather they are interested in the return that the company generates on their shareholdings.
+To measure how the stockholders are fared during the year, return on equity (ROE) is calculated.

 This is the most commonly used ratio by value investors for measuring return on the owner’s investment in relation to net earnings.